 Section 162(m) generally disallows a public company's tax deduction for compensation to covered employees in excess of \$1 million in any tax year.
 Compensation that qualifies as "performance-based compensation" is excluded from the \$1 million deductibility cap, and therefore remains fully deductible by the company that pays it.
-We intend that options granted to employees whom the Committee expects to be covered employees at the time a deduction arises in connection with such options, will qualify as such "performance-based compensation," so that such options will not be subject to the Section 162(m) deductibility cap of \$1 million.
-Future changes in Section 162(m) or the regulations thereunder may adversely affect our ability to ensure that options under the 2006 Plan will qualify as "performance-based compensation" that is fully deductible by us under Section 162(m).
+We intend that Awards granted to participants under the 2016 Plan whom the Committee expects to be covered employees at the time a deduction arises in connection with such Awards, may, if and to the extent so intended by the Committee, be granted in a manner that will qualify as such "performance-based compensation," so that such Awards would not be subject to the Section 162(m) deductibility cap of \$1 million.
+However, the Committee may, in its discretion, grant Awards that are not intended to be exempt from the deduction limitations imposed by Section 162(m).
+In addition, future changes in Section 162(m) or the regulations thereunder may adversely affect our ability to ensure that options under the 2016 Plan will qualify as "performance-based compensation" that is fully deductible by us under Section 162(m).